tooevangelist/paysuper-docs/content/docs/payments/live.md

 ## Redirecting after a payment

-`PaySuper JS SDK` `PaySuper API`
+`Dashboard`

-Check your redirect URLs for a successful or failed payment are available.
+Check your redirect URLs for a successful or failed payment are added in the Project Payment form page.

+{{< figure src="/images/redirect-urls.png">}}

 ## Customizing PaySuper Form